Asian Markets Boosted By Trade Deal Optimism - UrduPoint

 And the Chinese Commerce Ministry said both sides agreed to "properly address each other's core concerns", fuelling hopes the economic superpowers are on course to a resolution to their long-running and painful tariffs spat.

-The two are aiming to get the pact ready to be signed by Donoald Trump and Xi Jinping when they meet at next month's Apec meeting in Chile.
+The two are aiming to get the pact ready to be signed by Donald Trump and Xi Jinping when they meet at next month's Apec meeting in Chile.

-Hong Kong rallied 0.7 percent in early trade and Shanghai was up 0.3 percent with gains tempered by data showing a drop in profits for China's industrial giants last month.
-Tokyo ended the morning 0.3 percent higher and Seoul was up 0.4 percent.
+Hong Kong rallied 0.8 percent in afternoon trade and Shanghai ended up 0.9 percent.
+The tech-heavy Shenzhen composite index jumped more than one percent after Chinese state news reported Xi as saying China would boost investment in blockchain technology and speed up its development.

+Bitcoin soared around 15 percent to nearly $10,000 -- its highest level for a month -- before ticking back slightly.

 - Eyes on Fed meeting - However, while the agreement would be a big positive for markets, analysts point out that it is still the first part of a wider deal that could take some time to complete.